IBM/kubernetes-networking/README.md

           servicePort: 3000
 ```

 You can find this yaml [here](guestbook-ingress.yaml).
-<a href="guestbook-ingress.yaml" download="guestbook-ingress.yaml">heretoo</a>
 Download it and open it in a text editor.

 There are a couple of updates that need to be made to the yaml before we can give it to Kubernetes.
 Run the following command: